l7mp/stunner/README.md

    ```

 1. We also need a STUN/TURN client to actually initiate a connection.
 STUNner comes with a handy
-   STUN/TURN client called [`turncat`](cmd/turncat/README.md) for this purpose.
-Once
+   STUN/TURN client called [`turncat`](cmd/turncat/README.md) that we can use for this
-   [built](cmd/turncat/README.md###installation), we can fire up `turncat` to listen on the standard
+   purpose.
+Once [built](cmd/turncat/README.md#installation), we can fire up `turncat` to listen
-   input and send everything it receives to STUNner.
-Type any input and press Enter, and you should
+   on the standard input and send everything it receives to STUNner.
+Type any input and press
-   see a nice greeting from your cluster!
+   Enter, and you should see a nice greeting from your cluster!

    ```console
    ./turncat - k8s://stunner/stunnerd-config:udp-listener udp://${PEER_IP}:9001